richardgaywood/paydata.org/content/setting/matrix/_index.md

 ---
-title: The (Wireless) Matrix
+title: Matrix, The
-linkTitle: The Matrix
+linkTitle: Matrix, The
 type: docs
 description: How the wireless Matrix works, from an in-game perspective
 date: 2020-11-21
 weight: 400
 aliases: ["sprawlrunners/deckers/wireless_world"]
+categories: sprawlpedia
 ---

 {{% alert title="Notes" %}}